Consolidate Qualifying Bills Into One Lower Monthly Payment

-The objectives of both debt consolidation and a standard debt consolidation loan are similar, but the process is actually quite different.
-In the case of a debt consolidation or debt management plan coordinated with the assistance of a credit or debt counselor, one of the first steps is for the credit or debt counselor to conduct a brief interview with the debtor to gain a clear understanding of the total unsecured debt amount the consumer is carrying, and the amount of money each month that can reasonably be directed to payoff or pay down debts.
-With this information in hand, the credit counselor can then customize a strategy or a plan to "consolidate" multiple high interest debts into a single, more affordable, and more predictable payment each month.
-These plans, called Debt Management Plans (DMPs), can help consumers resolve debts as quickly as possible, at a pace they can afford.
+While the goals of both debt consolidation debt relief and a standard debt consolidation loan are very similar, the method of getting relief is quite different.
+In the case of a debt consolidation or debt management plan coordinated by a credit or debt counselor, the goal is to gain an understanding of the debt load a consumer is facing, the amount of money each month that can reasonably be allocated to payoff or pay down debts, then design a personalized plan that "consolidates" multiple high-interest consumer debts into a more affordable and more structured payment plan each month.
+These plans allow consumers to resolve debts as quickly as possible, at a pace they can afford.

-If you are in need of debt relief assistance, get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.
+If you are in need of debt relief assistance: Get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.

-A debt consolidation loan involves taking multiple high-interest credit cards and other debts and paying them off all at once with the proceeds from a debt consolidation loan.
-In theory, a debt consolidation loan seems to be a logical and practical way to "convert" multiple high interest debts into a single, lower interest rate loan.
-However, consumers should recognize that debt consolidation loans normally require that one's home or other asset be used as collateral in order to get approval for the loan.
-That means that if the borrower, already struggling with debts, hits an even more challenging time, they could be putting their home or other asset at risk.
-In this scenario, the borrower who takes out a debt consolidation loan may have, without fully realizing it, traded "unsecured" debt that doesn't put their home at risk into a "secured" debt that puts their home at risk.
+In comparison, a debt consolidation loan involves taking multiple high-interest credit cards and other debts and paying them off all at once with the proceeds from a debt consolidation loan.
+In theory, it seems as though a debt consolidation loan can "convert" multiple high-interest debts into a single, lower interest rate loan.
+However, Nevada residents should be aware that they typically require collateral, such as a home or other asset, for loan approval.
+That means consumers, already struggling with debts, will be putting their home or other large asset at risk if future financial hardships were to arise.
+Essentially, they may have traded "unsecured" debt that doesn't put their home at risk into a "secured" debt that puts their home at risk.